nodejs/node-addon-api/doc/error_handling.md

 If C++ exceptions are disabled (for more info see: [Setup](setup.md)), then the `Napi::Error` class does not extend `std::exception`.
-This means that any calls to node-addon-api function do not throw a C++ exceptions.
+This means that any calls to node-addon-api functions do not throw a C++ exceptions.
 Instead, these node-api functions that call into JavaScript are returning with `Maybe` boxed values.
 In that case, the calling side should convert the `Maybe` boxed values with checks to ensure that the call did succeed and therefore no exception is pending.
-If the check fails, that is to say, the returning value is _empty_, the calling side should determine what to do with `env.GetAndClearPendingException()` before attempting to calling into another node-api (for more info see: [Env](env.md)).
+If the check fails, that is to say, the returning value is _empty_, the calling side should determine what to do with `env.GetAndClearPendingException()` before attempting to call another node-api (for more info see: [Env](env.md)).

-The conversion from `Maybe` boxed values to actual return value is enforced by compilers so that the exceptions must be properly handled before continuing.
+The conversion from the `Maybe` boxed value to the actual return value is enforced by compilers so that the exceptions must be properly handled before continuing.

 ## Examples with Maybe Type and C++ exceptions disabled